wohaco/despace/venera_13_14.md

 Venera 14 landed at 13.055 °S 310.19 °E (about 950 km southwest of Venera 13) near the eastern flank of Phoebe Regio on a basaltic plain ([EVN‑006](venus.md)).

 The lander functioned for at least 57 min (the planned design life was 32 min) in an environment with a temperature of 465 °C and a pressure of 94 atm.
-Telemetry had been maintained by means of the Orbiter that carried signals from the Lander's uplink antenna ([EVN‑092](venus.md)).
+Telemetry had been maintained by means of the Orbiter that carried signals from the Lander’s uplink antenna ([EVN‑092](venus.md)).

-Similar to Venera 13, panoramic images of the planet's surface were taken.
+Similar to Venera 13, panoramic images of the planet’s surface were taken.
 For all time from two cameras 22 panoramas were transferred: 8 black-and-white, 5 through red, 5 through green, and 4 through a blue light filter ([EVN‑063](venus.md)).

 Panorama of Venus in a spherical projection, after correcting the perspective.
 On the left is camera 1 of Venera 13, on the right is camera 1 of Venera 14.